linked-db/linked-ql/README.md

 Where other tools set you off at a predetermined level of abstraction—often making the simple things harder—Linked QL sets you off at the raw SQL level and lets you progressively introduce the right abstractions!
 Yet, you get the same Linked QL magic at every level!

 </details>

-Linked QL comes as a small library and is usable over your DB of choice - from the server-side Postgres, mariadb and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), and the in-memory plain JSON object!

 Jump to sections and features: